 What is the best homeowners insurance in Indiana?

 The best home insurance in Indiana depends on the insurance needs of the homeowner.
-Some people want coverage at the lowest price available, while others desire comprehensive coverage for all events and don’t mind paying a higher premium for the best insurance policy.
+Some people want coverage at the lowest price available, while others desire comprehensive coverage for all events and do not mind paying a higher premium for the best insurance policy.
 Determine your needs and get several quotes to determine the best option for you.

 Is homeowners insurance required in Indiana?